ai4os/ai4-docs/source/user/overview/user-roles.rst

 **Related HowTo's:**

-* :doc:`How to use the DEEP Cookiecutter template for model development <cookiecutter-template>`
+* :doc:`How to use the AI4OS Modules Template for model development <cookiecutter-template>`
 * :doc:`How to develop your own machine learning model </user/howto/develop-model>`
 * :ref:`How to integrate your model with the DEEPaaS API <user/overview/api:Integrate your model with the API>`